Heat vs. Bucks: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has a 4-6 record against the spread while going 5-5 overall in its past 10 contests.
+- Miami has a 5-5 record against the spread while going 6-4 overall over its last 10 contests.

-- Eight of the Heat's last 10 contests have gone over the total.
+- The Heat have gone over the total in eight of their past 10 outings.

-- The Heat put up an average of 109.5 points per game, just 3.8 fewer points than the 113.3 the Bucks allow.
+- The Heat put up an average of 109.5 points per game, only 3.8 fewer points than the 113.3 the Bucks give up.

+- Miami has put together a 13-12 ATS record and a 19-6 overall record in games it scores more than 113.3 points.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.